bentwheel/lgbtq-retirement-meps-analysis/README.md

     ADRESP42        SAQ 12 MOS: DR SHOWED RESPECT PROBPY42        FAMILY HAVING PROB PAYING MEDICAL BILLS

-So while we’ve only just skimmed the surface of what MEPS has to offer, MEPS provides a large and useful amount of data, collected annually for nearly three decades, through a rigorous survey framework.
-As we saw in this essay, survey data can impose limitations on the degree of certainty in our findings, but on the other hand, surveys like MEPS can still be used to aid key decision-makers in analyzing the impacts that social determinants of health have on retirement-related outcomes for all cross-sections of the US’ aging population.
+While we’ve only just skimmed the surface of what MEPS has to offer, MEPS provides a large and useful amount of data, collected annually for nearly three decades through a rigorous survey framework.
+As we saw in this paper, survey data can impose limitations on the degree of certainty in our findings, but on the other hand, surveys like MEPS can still be used to aid key decision-makers in analyzing the impacts that social determinants of health have on retirement-related outcomes for all cross-sections of the US Medicare-aged population.

 While isolating MEPS respondents based on same-gender marriage status is one way of highlighting any differences in key healthcare measures